God has clearly used signs and wonders in the past. The Old Testament prophets demonstrated signs and wonders. Jesus did many signs and wonders.

 Satan can counterfeit signs and wonders.
 In fact, he is doing so in the Church today.
 This is part of his strategy.
 We have this warning from the Apostle Paul:

 The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.
 And for this reason God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.
 (2 Thessalonians 2:8-12)

 And again warnings in the Book of Revelation:

 These are demonic spirits, performing signs, who go abroad to the kings of the whole world, to assemble them for battle on the great day of God the Almighty.
 (Revelation 16:14)

 We cannot worship signs and wonders.
 Some are real, but some are not of God.
-We must carefully examine signs and the wonders.
-Were it disruptive to the worship.
-The Holy Spirit is not a disorderly spirit.
+We must carefully examine signs and wonders.
+Were it disruptive to the worship?
+The Holy Spirit is not disorderly.
 The Holy Spirit leads to all truth.
 Some signs and wonders are lies from the enemy.

 We should ask these questions.
-Did sign or wonder bring about a healing or deliverance?
-Did it help lead someone into a decision for Christ?
+Did sign or wonder bring about healing or deliverance?
+Did it help lead someone to a decision for Christ?
 If not, it was Satan’s distraction.
 Discernment is required.
-God will give us wisdom discernment if we ask him.
+God will give us wisdom and discernment if we ask him.